Strategy evolution on temporal hypergraphs: Results

-Figure \ref{fig:tem_den}a shows that when the time interval $\tau$ of the subhypernetworks is constant, an increase in the time window $\Delta t$ significantly promotes the frequency of the cooperators $f_C$ and decreases the critical values $r_C$.
-For a fixed $\Delta t$, as shown in Fig.~\ref{fig:tem_den}b, cooperation is facilitated when a subhypernetwork contains interactions within a moderate interval (i.e., moderate $\tau$).
-Intuitively, the window $\Delta t$ and interval $\tau$ shape the temporal hypernetwork series.
-Enlarging the window will allow more interactions to be encapsulated in the snapshots, making the sizes of hyperlinks larger and the degree (i.e., the number of hyperlinks each individual belongs to) higher.
-And large $\tau$ can increase the degree and size of components on subhypernetworks, which will affect the aggregation of cooperators.
+We first focus on the impact of population structure on the evolution of cooperation, such as density and group size.
+Figure~\ref{fig:tem_den}a shows that when the time interval $\tau$ of the subhypergraphs is constant, an increase in the time window $\Delta t$ both promotes the frequency of cooperators, $f_{C}$, and decreases the critical value, $r_{C}$.
+For fixed $\Delta t$, as shown in Fig.~\ref{fig:tem_den}b, cooperation is facilitated when a subhypergraph contains interactions within a moderate interval (i.e., moderate $\tau$).
+Intuitively, the window $\Delta t$ and interval $\tau$ shape the structural characteristics of the temporal sequence of hypergraphs.
+Enlarging the window, $\Delta t$, allows more interactions to be included in the snapshots, making the sizes of hyperedges larger and the degree (i.e., the number of hyperedges each individual belongs to) larger.
+Large $\tau$ can increase the degree and size of components on subhypergraphs, which, in turn, affects the aggregation of cooperators.

-For an intuitive explanation, we consider a degree-homogeneous uniform temporal hypernetworks, in which each individual has the same degree and all hyperlinks have the same size $n$ in every subhypernetwork.
-We theoretically approximate the critical value $r_C$ for cooperators to emerge using the replicator equation,
+To intuitively explain the impact of temporal hypergraphs on the evolution of cooperation, we begin with an analogy involving a degree-homogeneous uniform temporal hypergraph, in which all individuals have the same degree and all hyperedges have the same size, $n$.
+When transitioning from one hypergraph to the next, the hyperedges remain unchanged with probability $\delta$ and are randomly reshuffled with probability $1-\delta$.
+Thus, $\delta$ quantifies the similarity between consecutive hypergraphs.
+Using a mean-field model, the frequency of cooperators, $x_{C}$, satisfies the equation

-where $x_D$ is the frequency of defectors, and $ f(\pi_D-\pi_C)={1}/\{1+\exp[-s(\pi_D-\pi_C)]\}-{1}/\{1+\exp[-s(\pi_C-\pi_D)]\}. $ capturing the net growth rate of cooperators.
-Parameter $\delta$ is the similarity between consecutive subhypernetworks.
-As subhypernetworks switch every step, $1-\delta$ of the hyperlinks are regenerated. $p$ is the probability that an individual is a defector on the unchanged hyperlinks (see Supplemental Material for details).
-Solving $\dot{x}_D=0$, we have
+where $q$ is a parameter related to the probability that neighbours are using different strategies in the unchanged hyperedges (see Supplementary Information S1 for details).
+Here, $q$, $\pi_{C}$, and $\pi_{D}$ all depend on $x_{C}$.
+This is a version of the classical replicator equation\cite{taylor:MB:1978}, which can provide useful insights into the process (even if just a rough approximation of the actual dynamics).

-where $q<1/2$ is a parameter related to the probability that neighbors are using different strategies during the evolution on the unchanged hyperlinks.
-As shown in Eq.~(\ref{critical_r}), we demonstrate that a larger group (hyperlink) size $n$ reduces the critical value $r_C$, and thus promotes cooperation.
+One feature of this equation is that the equilibrium $x_{C}=0$ is stable for sufficiently small $r$ and unstable for sufficiently large $r$.
+In other words, there exists a critical multiplication factor,